 The first Anglo-Saxons to conquer England, are said to have ruled under a white horse banner.
 In Westbury, one of several ancient horse pictographs in the country can be found carved into a hillside (shown above).
 Although it’s origins are unclear, it’s ancient enough to have been mentioned in the Doomesday Book of 1086.

 It’s time we take white horse medicine back from the forces of Empire, conquest, and colonialism and take it back into the wilds where it belongs.
 White horses have a place in the heart of anyone that seeks them.

 In Welsh legend, Morfran, son of the goddess, Ceridwin had a horse named Guelwgan Gohoewgein meaning Silver-White, Proud and Fair.
 Famous as one of the Three Lover’s Horses of the Island of Britain, other legends place this horse as belonging to Tristan, the Cornish knight of the Round Table and hero of the Arthurian Tristan and Iseult story.

 Warrior Queen Boudica of the Iceni tribes in modern day Britain united and led her people in the last massive revolt against the invading Romans who occupied her lands.
 Most modern depictions and many legends depict her chariot drawn by white horses.

-What better inspiration for leadership and personal empowerment than the legendary white horse?
+What better inspiration for personal empowerment and healing than the legendary white horse?